ehgoodenough/codeglue/README.md

 ### To Do ###

 * Minify the code via UglifyJS.
+* Support tunneling servers via ngrok.
+* Support bundling with an Electron app.
 * Include some sort of processor for the CSS.
-* Inject NAME and VERSION via the DefinePlugin.
-* Support tunneling servers via ngrok.